 There are at least fifteen names ahead of mine on the chalkboard, so I head back out of the steamy shop and into the rain.
 I try on some vintage boots at one of the shops across the alley.
 Then into a popup shop manned by the gent who's the King behind the King Bag Co. of Oakland.

 Bobby Glasser, the King?
 He sat in front of a wonderful selection of his bags.
 You want these, ok?
 I got some coin purses for the girls - two blue for Elizabeth, two red for Kristina - and a black one for me.
 I scored a photo album for Karen made by some crazy iron artist - an artist who works in iron, not an artist of iron.
-If the Heat comes looking, I'm strapping this album over my heart like The Man With No Name in A Fistful of Dollars - it'll protect me like Eastwood's metal plate protected him.
+If the Heat comes looking, I'm strapping this album with its iron covers over my heart like The Man With No Name in A Fistful of Dollars - it'll protect me like Eastwood's metal plate protected him.

 I head back into the barbershop just as one of the barbers calls my name.
 The guy who just vacated my chair is some kind of tv star.
 Everyone seems to know who he is, but I don't.
 It'd probably help to have a tv.
 Ah, well.
 They're all agreed he's a swell guy who always stops in when he's not in LA shooting.